SheldaPatrice/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-- Go to sites -> Default -> osTicket

-- On the right, click “Browse *:80”

-- Note that some extensions are not enabled

-  - Go back to IIS, sites -> Default -> osTicket
+- Access osTicket
+     - In IIS, go to "sites" and find "Default."
+Look for the "osTicket" option.
+On the right side, click "Browse *:80" to access osTicket.

-  - Double-click PHP Manager
+- Enable PHP Extensions
+    - In IIS, find "Default" and "osTicket" again.
+Double-click "PHP Manager."

-  - Click “Enable or disable an extension”
+Click "Enable or disable an extension."
+         - Enable the following extensions:

-  - Enable: php_imap.dll
+           php_imap.dll

-  - Enable: php_intl.dll
+           php_intl.dll

-  - Enable: php_opcache.dll
+           php_opcache.dll

-- Refresh the osTicket site in your browse, observe the changes
+- After enabling these extensions, refresh the osTicket site in your web browser to see the changes.

 </p>
 <br />